gabriel-palhares/basic-javascript-syntax/README.md

-# Sintaxe básica de Javascript
+# Basic Javascript Syntax | DIO
-Basic Javascript Syntax course from the Banco Inter's Bootcamp
+Basic Javascript Syntax course from the Banco Inter's Bootcamp I'll include every class in this repo. :)